indratanusaha/indratanusaha.github.io/index.md

 Today, truth lives through me.
 Tomorrow, it will live through another.

-But even with all the different vessels across time, the truth won't die, because truth never dies, it just changes form, and reveals itself.
+But even with all the different vessels across time, the truth won't die, because truth never dies.
+It just changes form, waiting to be seen again.